 Manchester Music Scene (Georgina Gregory)

 We are demonstrably committed to extending the reach and significance of our research beyond the bounds of academia, as witnessed in:

 Mazierska’s work was translated into nearly twenty languages, including French, Italian, Chinese, Korean, Portuguese, Estonian and Serbian.
 She is principal editor of a Routledge journal, Studies in Eastern European Cinema.

 Dr Peter Atkinson’s publications include:

 Georgina Gregory's publications include:

-From November 2015 members of the School of Humanities and Social Sciences and the School of Film, Media and Performance set up an internal ‘University of Central Lancashire Music Research Group’.
+From November 2015 members of the School of Humanities and Social Sciences and the School of Journalism, Media and Performance set up an internal ‘University of Central Lancashire Music Research Group’.
 The Group’s steering committee consists of:

 The purpose of this network is facilitating communication and collaboration between all staff in UCLan interested in music.
 The Group met several times in the last academic year and in 16-17 May 2016 organised its first event: a 2-day conference ‘Future of Music’.
 It brought together experts from the world academia and the music industry for the inaugural, two-day Future Sound Music Conference

 Activities at the Preston Campus included;